AmpersandJS/amp/post.md

 10. Because there's no bundling and they're all individual modules, the collection can keep growing over time and there's very little "inclusion cost".
 So things that are currently relegated to underscore.contrib can be included too.
 11. We've started with the underscore methods we needed for ampersand, but plan to continue to expand it.

-We've calling it the [amp] project, check it out, and [tweet it some love](http://twitter.com/status?)
+We're calling it the [amp] project, check it out, and [tweet it some love](http://twitter.com/status?)

 I'm [@HenrikJoreteg](http://twitter.com/henrikjoreteg) see you on twitter!
 Also, I wrote a book about sane JavaScript called [Human JavaScript](http://humanjavascript.com), [I teach JS](http://andyet.com/training), in addition, if you liked this post odds are you'll want to [check out Ampersand.js](http://ampersandjs.com) as well.
-If you want to hang out with a bunch of people working with these tools, come hang out in the #&yet IRC channel on freenode.
+If you want to hang out with a bunch of people working with these tools, come join the [project chat on Gitter](https://gitter.im/AmpersandJS/AmpersandJS) or connect via IRC [using the gitter bridge](https://irc.gitter.im/).